The Area & Things to Do

 Anderby lies at the heart of Lincolnshire's newly established Coastal Country Park, where ancient meadows and nature reserves meet stunning sandy beaches.The Park stretches along the coast from Sandilands to Chapel St Leonards, and inland to Hogsthorpe , Mumby, Anderby and Huttoft.

-A new visitors centre, The North Sea Observatory, is being built high on the sea wall at Chapel Point.
-When open later in 2018, visitors will be able to enjoy fantastic views across the beach and North Sea.The building will also house a cafe, art gallery and the local Coastwatch.
+A new visitors centre, The North Sea Observatory, has being built high on the sea wall at Chapel Point.
+Now open, visitors are able to enjoy fantastic views across the beach and North Sea.The building will also house a cafe, art gallery and the local Coastwatch.

 As you travel along the coastal road,you will encounter the diversley named beaches of Moggs Eye, Wolla Bank, Chapel Six Marshes and Huttoft Car Terrace.
 Make sure to climb the Sound Tower at the entrance to Chapel Six Marshes and visit the Round and Round House at Anderby Creek.
 The country's very first 'Cloud Bar' can also be found at Anderby Creek where you can watch the endlessly changing skies of this part of Lincolnshire.

 There is ample car parking at all the beaches but why not take the opportunity to explore the area by foot.
 A network of rights of way offer the perfect way to discover this distinctive landscape.
 Walkers will also be able to access the section of England's Coastal Path which passes through the Coastal Country Park and is due to open soon.